andrzej-tests-1/ansible-repo/README.md

 From this point you can apply all playbooks in this project.
 Below you can find information how to proceed with it.

+TODO:
+- all necessary installations should be performed from ansible automatically (gcloud, helm, kubect, ...)
+- all necessary credentials should be automatically applied in env (GCP vs K8S authorization on Jenkins host)

 ### If you want to configure terraform environment

 * install python3.7